Myuna Farm

 Myuna Farm is a public community farm situated in Doveton, Victoria, Australia, alongside the Dandenong Creek.
-It is a wetland environment located within a suburb.
+It includes a wetland environment located within a suburb.

 Activities

-The farm includes a train that takes visitors to the outer sections of the farm, where the largest Grey-headed flying fox colony in Melbourne is located.
+The farm includes a train that takes visitors to the outer sections of the farm, where the largest grey-headed flying fox colony in Melbourne is located.

 The farm is a venue oriented toward children and hosts an annual Christmas carol event.
 It also hosts the "Dovetown Show" which is a volunteer-run community event coinciding with the Melbourne Show.

-The farm features an Animal Display Center for visitors to interact with baby animals, bird aviaries housing a collection of Australian Birds, and paddocks housing a range of animals, including endemic species such as emus and kangaroo.
+The farm features an animal nursery for visitors to interact with baby animals, bird aviaries housing a collection of Australian birds, and paddocks housing a range of animals, including endemic species such as emus and kangaroos.